We offer full time childcare options only.

 Children will need a full change of clothing in case of accidents.
 If your child is toilet training, they will need multiple sets of clothing.
 Children will need an indoor and outdoor pair of shoes/boots daily.
 Children are asked to bring a small sleep blanket for sleep time.
 This will be sent home at the end of the week.
 Each classroom spends up to 2 hours a day outside, so dressing your child for the weather daily is very important.

 Diapers/wipes/cream etc. should be brought in the classroom in bulk and the Educators will let you know when your child’s supply is running low.

-Parkview Children’s Centre currently accepts children ages 5 months to 4 years in our Child Care programs and from 3.8 to 12 years of age for our Kindergarten and School Age programs.
+Parkview Children’s Centre currently accepts children ages 10 months to 4 years in our Child Care programs and children ages 3.8 to 12 years of age for our Kindergarten and School Age programs.